hanzlika/drughunter-molecule-extractor/README.md

 Feel free to remove the DECIMER and MolScribe repos once they're installed.

 If all goes well, Drug Hunter extractor should now be usable

+### Note about rdkit version
+It's highly recommended to use the version of rdkit specified within requirments Both decimer and molscribe use rdkit to generate smiles and using older versions may lead to unexpected effects in the resulting smiles generation (unwanted hybridization for example)
 ## Usage

 Invoking help: